 Sometimes dealing with the power struggles of a strong-willed child leaves us with that feeling that our child needs to be “fixed.”
-But what really needs to be resolved is changing our parenting perspective and finding appropriate solutions to communicate with them.
+But what we really need is to change our parenting perspective and find appropriate solutions to communicate with our strong-willed child.

 What Is A Strong-Willed Child?

 A strong-willed child is often described as “difficult” or “stubborn.”
 Some of the common characteristics include:

 Desirable Qualities of Being Strong-Willed... in the Future

 Our overall main goal as parents is to raise confident and independent adults.
 We want them to have strong values and become leaders.
 We want to raise strong-willed adults.

 They will be the ones who ask difficult questions, be persistent, and have no fear of being in charge or for defending their rights.
 They will have strength, confidence, and determination in reaching their goals and won’t stay quiet when they disagree with something they know isn’t right.

 These are qualities we see in world leaders, CEOs, and successful entrepreneurs.
 They’re just hard to deal with as young children who question and create power struggles with their parents.